LaughRiotX/LaughRiotX/README.md

 - Pronouns: i go by she/her 🏳️‍⚧️🏳️‍🌈
 - ⚡Fun fact: I'm mexican and brazilian so welcome to my content!
 Check out my tiktok! - deajahlee
 - i love my friend  !!st1nk3r!!
 DNC
-- My favorite avengers are Loki , cap. america , natasha , and wanda!
+- My favorite avengers are Loki , cap. america , natasha , and wanda! oh and Thor!
 -  im a tomboy so i might have boy oc and cos when i feel like it!